Practical 3: Classification¶

 Metric KNN SVM Logistic Regression

 As we can see Logistic Regression has the highest performance.
-The F1-score for KNN is quite high (85.35%), indicating it performs well in terms of balancing precision and recall, however the accuracy of KNN is slightly lower (76.04%).
+The F1-score for KNN is quite high (85%), indicating it performs well in terms of balancing precision and recall.

-If we see the confusion matrix counts, we observe that KNN correctly classifies 67 instances of Class 1 but misclassifies 22 instances of Class 0 as Class 1.
-Logistic Regression both classifiers correctly classify all 68 instances of Class 1 but misclassify 17 instances of Class 0 as Class 1.
+If we see the confusion matrix counts, we observe that Logistic Regression correctly classifies all 68 instances of Class 1 but misclassifies 17 instances of Class 0 as Class 1.